pippinbarr/cart253-2020/modules/04/mouse-input.md

   }
 }

-function mouseReleased() {
+// mouseReleased() is called at the moment the user releases a mouse button function mouseReleased() {
   // If the mouse is released, we should stop dragging the circle circle.dragging = false;
 }

+// mouseDragged() is called every frame that the user is moving the mouse
+// with a button held down
 function mouseDragged() {
   // When the mouse is dragged (with the mouse button down), we check if the circle
   // is being dragged